ferrerallan/big-o-notation-examples/README.md

 # big-o-notation-examples
-the console application that exemplifies with code an example for each big-o notation
+a console application that exemplifies with code an example for each big-o notation

+# Requirements
+- DOTNETCORE